-This is related to the ability to receive T&C benefits more than 26 weeks (for accidents prior to April 2023) after the accident if the insurer accepts that further T&C is likely to aid recovery.
-Due to the 2022 Amendment Act the ability to receive benefits beyond the 52 week entitlement period will no longer apply to accidents post 1 April 2023 Accident quarters 2020Q2 and 2021Q3 have a lower number of active claims compared to other quarters, due to reduced exposure as a result of the COVID-19 lockdowns.
-2021Q3 had a larger decrease due to the second COVID-19 lockdown which was longer and more severe than the previous lockdown.
+This is related to the ability to receive T&C benefits more than 26 weeks (for accidents prior to 1 April 2023) after the accident if the insurer accepts that further T&C is likely to aid recovery.
+Due to the 2022 Amendment Act the ability to receive benefits beyond the 52 week entitlement period will no longer apply to accidents post 1 April 2023

+The low number of LOI and T&C actives observed for 202002, 2021Q3 and 2021Q4 is due to reduced exposure as a result of the COVID-19 lockdowns.
+More recent accident quarters in 2022 onwards have shown a return towards pre-COVID-19 levels of active claims for both LOI and T&C.